reveng007/reveng007/README.md

 ## About Me:

 Hi, I'm Soumyanil (aka reveng007), Undergraduate.
 I have an immense interest in OffSec and also do RE, in my leisure.
-I play CTFs in THM, OverTheWire, pwnable.kr.
+I played CTFs in THM, OverTheWire, pwnable.kr.
 Solved 100+ rooms in TryHackMe.
+Recently started HTB.
 <!-- Now a day, I am spending most of building scripts/projects and digging deep into windows sys internals. -->

 <!-- Apart from these, I like to read blogs on malware developments, reverse engineering, listen rap songs. -->